-- We have a history of losses and negative cash flows from operating activities, and we may not achieve or maintain profitability in the future; - We have a limited operating history in the automobile sales business.
+- · We have a history of losses and negative cash flows from operating activities, and we may not achieve or maintain profitability in the future; - · We have a limited operating history in the automobile sales business.
 Our historical financial and operating performance may not be indicative of, or comparable to, its future prospects and results of operations;

-- Our subsidiaries and the PRC operating entities' Dealerships conduct various aspects of their business, and they face risks associated with the Dealerships, their employees and other personnel; - Our subsidiaries and the PRC operating entities may not be able to successfully expand or maintain our network of Dealerships; - Any difficulties in identifying, consummating and integrating acquisitions, investments or alliances may expose us to potential risks and have an adverse effect on our business, results of operations or financial condition; - The quality of the premium used automobiles that our subsidiaries and the PRC operating entities offer is critical to the success of our business; - Our success depends upon the continued contributions of our sales representatives; - Our subsidiaries and the PRC operating entities rely on a limited number of financial institutions to fund the consumer auto financing transactions that they facilitate, and any adverse changes in their relationships with such financial institutions may materially and adversely impact their business and results of operations; and - We may need additional capital to pursue our business objectives and respond to business opportunities, challenges or unforeseen circumstances, and financing may not be available on terms acceptable to us, or at all.
+- · Our Dealerships conduct various aspects of our business, and we face risks associated with our Dealerships, their employees and other personnel; - · We may not be able to successfully expand or maintain our network of Dealerships; - · Any difficulties in identifying, consummating and integrating acquisitions, investments or alliances may expose us to potential risks and have an adverse effect on our business, results of operations or financial condition; - · The quality of the premium used automobiles that our subsidiaries offer is critical to the success of our business; - · Our success depends upon the continued contributions of our sales representatives; and - · We may need additional capital to pursue our business objectives and respond to business opportunities, challenges or unforeseen circumstances, and financing may not be available on terms acceptable to us, or at all.

-For more detailed discussions of these risks, see "Risk Factors-Risks Related to Our Business and Industry" on pages 12 to 31 of our annual report on Form 20-F, as amended, initially filed with the SEC on April 29, 2022.
+For more detailed discussions of these risks, see "Item 3.
+Key Information - D. Risk Factors-Risks Related to Our Business and Industry" on page 13 to 31 of our annual report on Form 20-F for the fiscal year ended December 31, 2022, filed with the SEC on May 16, 2023.